Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Introduction

-\textbf{The difficulty of matroid intersection coloring.} A natural algorithmic design approach is to, like the standard Edmonds' algorithm for coloring one matroid \cite{edmonds1968matroid,schrijver_book}, try to design an algorithm where after $i$ iterations, it is the case that $i$ items are feasibly colored.
+\textbf{The difficulty of matroid intersection coloring.} A natural algorithmic design approach is to, like the standard Edmonds' algorithm for coloring one matroid \cite{edmonds1968matroid,schrijver_book}, try to design an algorithm where after $q$ iterations, it is the case that $q$ items are feasibly colored.
 Thus, on each iteration, items are recolored to result in a feasible coloring of one more element.
 Let us first consider the problem of coloring a single matroid.
 The difficulty is that when an item is recolored, say item $x$ is recolored blue for concreteness, then the feasibility constraints may require that some other item, say $y$, currently colored blue, be recolored to some other color.
 In such a case, let us say that the recoloring of $x$ to blue was fettered.
 Edmonds' algorithm for coloring one matroid addresses this issue by, on each iteration, performing an augmenting sequence of recolorings, where each coloring corrects the infeasibility created by the prior fettered recoloring, and the last recoloring is unfettered.

 The standard interpretation of Edmonds' algorithm is to find such an augmenting sequence by identifying a \emph{shortest path} in a particular digraph, that we will call Edmonds' digraph~\cite{schrijver_book}.
 However, when attempting to adapt this approach to coloring two (or more) matroids, recoloring $x$ to blue may require that \emph{two (or more)} elements currently colored blue be recolored.
-This naturally leads to considering algorithms where the augmenting path in Edmonds' algorithm is replaced by an augmenting tree of hyperedges of cardinality three, ala Haxell's hypergraph matching algorithm~\cite{BF01793010}.
-However, the issue with this is that it is not at all clear how to efficiently find such an augmenting tree that would produce a feasible recoloring of one more item.~\footnote{For hypergraph matching, this was complicated but doable~\cite{Annamalai}, essentially because the matroids involved were all partition matroids. } Rather than surmount this issue, our algorithm that establishes Theorem \ref{thm:main} circumvents the issue, which we now turn to explaining.
+This naturally leads to considering algorithms where the augmenting path in Edmonds' algorithm is replaced by an augmenting tree of hyperedges of cardinality three, \'a la Haxell's hypergraph matching algorithm~\cite{BF01793010}.
+However, it is not at all clear how to efficiently find such an augmenting tree that would produce a feasible recoloring of one more item.~\footnote{For hypergraph matching, this was complicated but doable~\cite{Annamalai}, essentially because the matroids involved were all partition matroids. } Rather than surmount this issue, our algorithm that establishes Theorem \ref{thm:main} circumvents the issue, which we now explain.